 - When fastening a rope by tying, we recommend making sure the rope does not move on the object it is tied to (even though we are talking about smooth fastening points).
 This can be achieved by tying the rope to a coupler – chain quick-acting coupler, spring hook or shackle – and only then fix it to the fastening point.

 - Each thimble must be followed by a clip or swaged fitting.
-We recommend duplex wire rope clips or first-grips.
-Behind the main clip (the one that follows the thimble) the loose end of the rope must be fixed by a safety element – another clip or several loops, similar to the so-called anchor-hitch.
-Further, the end of the loose rope is insured against uncurling for example with a cable tie.
+We recommend duplex wire rope clips or fist-grips (also called Deka).
+Behind the main clip (the one that follows the thimble) the loose end of the rope must be fixed by the knot (we recommend Double Half-hitch).
+Further, the end of the loose rope is insured against uncurling for example with a cable tie or bull-dog grips for thick ropes.

 - Other possibility is using crimped terminals (swaged “clips”).
 Those are only practical on one end of the rope – otherwise it is not possible to adjust the length.
 We sell them as “Ready-made" or “Terminated” guyropes - here.